arway-app/Developer_Unity_SDK/README.md

 ## Compatibility
 Unity 2019.4 LTS and above

 AR Foundation 4 and above

 # Sample Scenes
 ### Navigation
-Example scene to show AR nanigation, the paths and POI's can be edited in Real-time using Web Studio
+Example scene to show AR nanigation, paths and POI's can be edited in Real-time using Web Studio.

+### MultiMap Localization
+Example scene to show how to use multiple point cloud maps for localization in navigation experience, multiple point cloud maps can be Added and arranged from Web Studio.

+### Character Navigation
+Example scene to show AR nanigation through a virtual character users can follow the character to reach destination.

+### Localization
+Example scene to show On-Cloud Localization.

+### Content
+Example scene to show how to parse Content from Web studio (currently support waypoints, destination, images, text, GLB Model)